 Market cues before today's trading session --

-September quarter earnings, global cues, oil price movement, the value of rupee against the dollar and fund flow by FPIs and DIIs will be the driving force for the markets today.
+September quarter earnings, global cues, oil price movement, the value of rupee against the dollar and foreign fund flow will decide market trajectory today.

 Top headlines for the day --

 >> Weak rupee might aid TCS to advance its September quarter earnings